varnerlab/CHEME-4800-5800-ComputingBook/_sources/unit-2-data/trees.md

 :label: example-recursive-fibonacci-memo
 :class: dropdown

-One tool to diagram how a recursive function works is by develiping a call tree.
-Previously, we constructed a [recursive implementation of the `Fibonacci` function](../unit-1-basics/functions.md) which computed the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
+One tool to diagram how a recursive function works is by developing a call tree.
+Previously, we constructed a [recursive implementation of the `Fibonacci` function](../unit-1-basics/functions.md), which computed the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
 The call tree for recursive `fibonacci(4)` is shown in ({numref}`fig-recursive-fib-4-call-tree`):

 ```{figure} ./figs/Fig-Fib-4-Recursive-Tree.png
 ---